 - Inspect the glass regularly for cracks and breaks.
-If you detect a crack or break, extinguish the fire immediately and contact the manufacturer for a replacement. - Do not slam the door or otherwise impact the glass.
+If you detect a crack or break, extinguish the fire immediately and contact the manufacturer for a replacement before re-firing the stove. - Do not slam the door or otherwise impact the glass.
 When closing doors, make sure that logs or other objects do not protrude to impact the glass. - 3.
-Do not build fires against (or that might fall against) the glass. - Do not clean the glass with materials that may scratch (or otherwise damage) the glass.
-Scratches on the glass can develop into cracks or breaks during operation.
+Do not build fires against (or that might fall against) the glass. - 4.
+Do not clean the glass with materials that may

-- Never attempt to clean the glass while the unit is hot.
+- scratch (or otherwise damage) the glass.
+Scratches on the glass can develop into cracks or breaks during operation. - Never attempt to clean the glass while the unit is hot; allow to dry thoroughly before reuse.
 If deposits are not very heavy, normal glass cleaners are adequate using a soft, non-abrasive cleaning pad. - Never put substances which can ignite explosively in the unit.
 Even small explosions in confined areas can blow out the glass.